PentagonToy/CSC-HPC-Guide/ssh-connection/vscode-tunnel.md

 nvidia-smi
 ```

 > The `gpuinteractive` partition should be accessed through `sinteractive` from the `roihu-gpu` login node.
 The partition currently provides full GPUs until GPU slices are fully configured.
+The GPU interactive memory is fixed by the partition; `sinteractive` may show 110000 MB, while Slurm may override it to 217086 MB.

 ---